Shrutikumari24/Engage-22/README.md

 ## How to run the Project
 My project Python file name is **Automtive_Industry_1.py**.
 You can run the file on any IDE you pefer(I used Spyder IDE for running my file).
 <br />
-When you run the file, you will get an output similar to the one shown below 👇.
+When you run the file, you will get an output similar to the one shown below 👇.<br />
 ![image](https://user-images.githubusercontent.com/102343505/170865322-577a73b7-5fbe-4349-b75a-3944065aa75a.png)
 <br />
 Therefore in order to run the application you have follow the steps below:
 1. Open the **Anaconda Prompt (anaconda3)** and change the path to where the project Python file is stored.
-2. After changing the path you have to type **streamlit run Automotive_Industry_1.py**(name of the python file) as shown below 👇.
+2. After changing the path you have to type **streamlit run Automotive_Industry_1.py**(name of the python file) as shown below 👇.<br />
 ![image](https://user-images.githubusercontent.com/102343505/170865623-2acb5288-dd9d-49ce-adc6-37d6cbe551ad.png)
 3. Press ENTER
 <br />